logo

 TIL: Orangutans Build Comfy Nests to Sleep in | Today I Learned

-57K views • about 8 years ago
+57K views • over 8 years ago

 Do you love jumping into a comfy bed at the end of the day?
 So do orangutans! ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 In this week’s Today I Learned, National Geographic Emerging Explorer Panut Hadisiswoyo shares just how particular orangutans can be about their sleeping arrangements.
 Whether for a quick nap or a full night’s sleep, orangutans build treetop nests to bed down in.
 These master engineers design for stability, but also comfort—some even fashion blankets and pillows.
 Orangutans build new nests every day, so it’s fortunate they can whip one up in just a few minutes.
 These treetop nests come with a lot of perks, but the biggest might be a good night’s rest.
 Scientists believe higher quality sleep may have improved orangutan’s cognitive abilities and given them an evolutionary edge.
 Hear more from Panut Hadisiswoyo about efforts to save wild orangutans in Sumatra: https://www.youtube.com/watch?v=QHU3kJ9OHho Learn more orangutan facts: http://animals.nationalgeographic.com/animals/mammals/orangutan/ PRODUCER/EDITOR: Laurence Alexander SERIES PRODUCER: Christopher Mattle TIL: Orangutans Build Comfy Nests to Sleep in | Today I Learned https://youtu.be/LblSZ2aHHGw National Geographic https://www.youtube.com/natgeo